rrricharrrd/gpu-monitor/README.md

 ## Installation
 Using [`uv`](https://docs.astral.sh/uv/) is recommended.

 Edit `hosts.txt` with one line per server you want to display (see notes).
-Write "localhost" to refer to the host the server is running on.
+Write "localhost" to refer to the host the uvicorn server is running on.

 Then run:
 ```bash